airalab/learning-center/en/lesson_7_wallet.md

 ```

-Now we are ready to add this module to DAO registry.
+Now we are ready to add this module to the DAO registry.
 Open the `DAO Core` account (`My Test DAO` that was created in the first lesson).
 Select the `Set Module` function.
 Pass these parameters:

 - Name - MarketRegulator
 - Address of the module
 - Abi - [github.com/airalab/core/blob/master/abi/modules/DAOMarketRegulator.json](github.com/airalab/core/blob/master/abi/modules/DAOMarketRegulator.json)

 Send that transaction from the `Owner` account.
-Check that everyting is OK by getting the address of the `MarketRegulator` module from the `DAO Core`.
+Check that everything is OK by getting the address of the `MarketRegulator` module from the `DAO Core`.

 ![Screenshot 44](/img/Screenshot_44.png)